 Everyone you talk to will present a different personality.
 Some will be loud, brash and outspoken while others will be nervous, quiet and remain in their shell.
 This means you need to understand these things beforehand and tailor how you communicate with them.
 Focusing on this will make you more self-aware of both your emotions and those around you.

 It also makes you more empathetic as you can share their emotions and understand what makes them tick.
 However, to develop your communication skills, you need to do more than just be emotionally aware or intelligent - you need to manage and master them as well.

 Discover more about emotional intelligence and why you should care about it.

 There are going to be situations where you feel as though you’re clearly communicating something when in reality, you’re not clear enough.
 A Stanford University Study asked half of the participants to tap the rhythm of 120 famous songs.
 The second half had to guess the songs the tappers were tapping.

 The first group thought the listeners would guess 50% of the songs.
 In reality, they guessed less than 3%.
 There’s an important lesson here - the things we think we’ve communicated to others clearly might not always be the case.
 They could still be confused, even if you think they understand everything.
 That’s where the power of storytelling and knowing your audience comes in.

 If it looks like they don’t understand, reiterate your message.
 Try to give more than one perspective as well so your audience can see it from different sides.

 7. Attend a Workshop, Course or Event

-The last thing you want is a Two Ronnies four candles situation when communicating with someone.
 Sometimes, the best way to develop your communication skills is by learning from some of the best communicators around.
 Whether they’re mentors, coaches or successful business people, their experience can rub off on you and you might find new tactics to try out for yourself.

-Develop Your Communication Skills With This Handbook
+Develop Your Communication Skills With Our Free Handbook

 Get your copy using the link below.